rvh97/mern-website-api/README.md

 - **CLIENT_SOCKET** - the address and port to UI, in development e.g. http://localhost:3000

-- **EXPRESS_SESSION_SECRET** - a randomized string used in hashing the session for security.
+- **SESSION_SECRET** - a randomized string used in hashing the server user sessions for security.
 Should just not be any easily guessable default string

 - **COOKIE_MAX_AGE_MS** - After this time of user inactivity (in milliseconds), the user is logged out (session expired)